Connect with us

 It marked the first time in the modern era that the judiciary in any state had struck down an entire initiative process, according to Caroline Avakian, director of strategic communications for the Ballot Initiative Strategy Center, a national, pro-initiative non-profit.

-While the only time in the modern era, the state Supreme Court landmark is not the only time a ballot initiative process has been ruled invalid by the judiciary.
+While the only time in the modern era, the state Supreme Court landmark decision is not the only time a ballot initiative process has been ruled invalid by the judiciary.
 In the 1920s the Mississippi Supreme Court struck down a previous initiative process approved by state voters.
 After that 1920s ruling, it was not restored until the early 1990s.

 Gov. Tate Reeves said recently he supported restoring the initiative.
 He said he does not intend to call a special session for the Legislature to consider the initiative, but might include it in the agenda if he called a special session for other topics.